John Singer Sargent: Later life

+Sargent lived in London from 1901 until his death in 1925, during which time he helped guide young artist David Bomberg who sat as model for Sargent in 1907 and whom Sargent helped get a place at the Slade School of Art in 1911.
 In 1922, Sargent co-founded New York City's Grand Central Art Galleries together with Edmund Greacen, Walter Leighton Clark, and others.
 Sargent actively participated in the Grand Central Art Galleries and their academy, the Grand Central School of Art, until his death in 1925.
 The Galleries held a major retrospective exhibit of Sargent's work in 1924.
 He then returned to England, where he died at his Chelsea home on April 14, 1925, of heart disease.
 Sargent is interred in Brookwood Cemetery (Plot 35) near Woking, Surrey.

 Memorial exhibitions

 Memorial exhibitions of Sargent's work were held in Boston in 1925, at the Metropolitan Museum of Art in New York and at the Royal Academy of Arts and Tate Gallery in London in 1926.
 The Grand Central Art Galleries also organized a posthumous exhibition in 1928 of previously unseen sketches and drawings from throughout his career.

 Sales

 Portrait of Robert Louis Stevenson and his Wife was sold in 2004 for US$8.8 million and is located at Crystal Bridges Museum of American Art at Bentonville, Arkansas.

 In December 2004, Group with Parasols (A Siesta) (1905) sold for US$23.5 million, nearly double the Sotheby's estimate of $12 million.
 The previous highest price for a Sargent painting was US$11 million.